Mlucas4330/Mlucas4330/README.md

 <h1 align="center">Hi , I'm Lucas Medeiros <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="35"></h1>

 <p>Solving problems has always been part of who I am, and programming became the perfect way to channel
 that passion.
-I’m currently a software developer with four years of experience, motivated by challenges and a fast learner, who thrives in collaborative environments that value knowledge-sharing and continuous growth.</p>
+I'm currently a software developer with four years of experience, motivated by challenges and a fast learner, who thrives in collaborative environments that value knowledge-sharing and continuous growth.</p>